 3.2 Heritage Conservation

 The objective of this Direction is to conserve items, areas, objects and places of environmental heritage significance and indigenous heritage significance.
-This Direction applies when a relevant planning authority prepares a planning proposal.
+This Direction applies when a relevant planning authority prepares a planning proposal (see Table 5 below).